supminn/neoG_Quiz/README.md

 * After completing the quiz, it is greyed out.
 * Add timer to take it to the next level.
 * Tailwind CSS for styling.
+* Share score, ask friends to take up the challenge
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).